victorcodex/yii2_-exercise/README.md

 #Description
 Test exercise for Creditstar Group

+As a very first shortlisting procedure of candidates, we have set up a test exercise that the interested applicants are executing.
+We assume that interested applicants would be able to complete the test within few days.
+Once test is completed please forward the results to kadriann@creditstar.com.

 #1 Setup.
 Setting up is easy.
 You need Vagrant with VirtualBox to setup the virtual machine locally.
 * VirtualBox https://www.virtualbox.org/wiki/Downloads